Law School Case Brief

-42 U.S.C.S. § 1983 does not itself confer the jury right. § 1983 authorizes a party who has been deprived of a federal right under the color of state law to seek relief through "an action at law, suit in equity, or other proper proceeding for redress."
+42 U.S.C.S. § 1983 does not itself confer the right to a jury trial. § 1983 authorizes a party who has been deprived of a federal right under the color of state law to seek relief through "an action at law, suit in equity, or other proper proceeding for redress."
 There is no statutory jury right under § 1983 based solely on the authorization of "an action at law."

-The Supreme Court affirmed, holding that the question of whether deprivation of use of property advanced legitimate public interests was an issue involving factual considerations normally resolved by juries.
+The question of whether deprivation of use of property advanced legitimate public interests was an issue involving factual considerations normally resolved by juries.
 Because § 1983 did not in itself confer a right to jury trial, the court applied a U.S. Const. amend.
 VII analysis.
 A lawsuit under § 1983 was a tort action to which the right of jury trial applied.